medusa2112/HealiosHealth/replit.md

-✓ Added comprehensive footer with navigation links and company information ✓ Updated color palette to Healios brand colors with black as primary ✓ Added gradient utilities and brand color system from Healios design ✓ Implemented full dropdown navigation system styled like Wild Nutrition ✓ Created comprehensive shop and learn dropdown menus with Healios-relevant pages ✓ Added hover animations and smooth transitions to navigation dropdowns
+✓ Added comprehensive footer with navigation links and company information ✓ Updated color palette to Healios brand colors with black as primary ✓ Added gradient utilities and brand color system from Healios design ✓ Updated healios-cyan accent color to Mocha Mousse 2025 - Pantone's Color of the Year ✓ Implemented full dropdown navigation system styled like Wild Nutrition ✓ Created comprehensive shop and learn dropdown menus with Healios-relevant pages ✓ Added hover animations and smooth transitions to navigation dropdowns